-One of my preferences, following the Chicago Manual of Style, is to use the serial comma—the comma that appears just before the “and” when listing several items in a series.
+One of my preferences, following the Chicago Manual of Style, is to use the serial comma (also called the Oxford comma)—the comma that appears just before the “and” or “or” when listing several items in a series.
 The Associated Press Style Guide usually omits the serial comma because newspapers and most other publications it applies to are usually very limited in space.
-But anywhere else, the serial comma rules.
-Without it, you can end up with such grossly far-fetched claims as “I’d like to thank my parents, Ayn Rand and God.”
+But anywhere else, the serial comma rules—or should—and nearly all style guides agree.
+Without it, you can end up with such grossly far-fetched claims as “I’d like to thank my parents, Ayn Rand and God.” +

 Another of my pet peeves is the omitted hyphen in compound modifiers (a problem that haiku poets succumb to far too frequently—there’s a difference between a “late-spring moon” and a “late spring moon,” the latter of which is technically impossible, because the moon can’t be late for anything, because it is what it is).
 In most cases, no one will misunderstand when such hyphens are omitted—or, as I like to remind myself, no small children will die.
 But to me such omissions still look unpolished.
 Adding the necessary hyphen removes all doubt of correctness and also assures a correct meaning, so why not include it?
 Of course in some cases the deliberate lack of hyphens can change the meaning of particular phrases (usually when they’re not compound modifiers, but might look like it), so at times you do want to make sure you hyphenate—or not—to say what you really mean.
 As you can see, the meaning is significantly different in the following pairs of phrases, but incorrect meanings nearly always arise from the omission of necessary hyphens in compound modifiers rather than the inclusion of unnecessary ones.